 So now we know what an inverter does.

 It simply ‘converts DC to AC’.
 I was now eager to know how to choose the best inverter.
 I found out that Inverters can be broad of 3 types.
 Square wave inverters, Modified Sine wave Inverters and Pure Sine wave inverters.

 The output AC that we receive from an inverter is in the form of waves that can take a Square shape, a modified sine shape or a pure sine curve.

-I learnt that old fashioned inverters produced square wave.
+I learned that old-fashioned inverters produced square waves.